 The B.A. degree in psychology is an excellent background for graduate school and many careers.
-A number of our students have been accepted into prestigious, nationally recognized Ph.D. programs and many have gone on to master degree programs.
-The psychology major provides the basis for a career as a psychologist or mental health care worker.
+Our students have been accepted into prestigious, nationally recognized Ph.D. programs and many have gone on to master’s degree programs.
+The psychology major provides the basis for a career as a psychologist or mental health worker.
 Typically, those professions require a Ph.D. or M.A. degree.
-There are also a number of executives, lawyers, and business professionals who earned a bachelor’s degree in psychology before they obtained advanced degrees.
-Psychology graduates leave Humboldt with a number of highly marketable skills such as the ability to collect, organize, analyze, and interpret data, write reports, and communicate effectively.
-An undergraduate degree is also helpful in many health and mental health service positions, and for careers in areas such as college admissions or employment counseling, management training, opinion survey research, or customer relations, among others.
+Also, medical personnel, executives, lawyers, and business professionals often earned a bachelor’s degree in psychology before they obtained advanced degrees.
+Psychology graduates leave Humboldt with a number of highly marketable skills such as the ability to collect, organize, analyze, and interpret data, write reports, exhibit interpersonal skills, and communicate effectively.
+An undergraduate degree is also helpful in many health and mental health positions, and for careers in areas such as college admissions, human resources, management training, survey research, customer relations, and more.

-The M.A. degree program in Academic Research provides for undergraduate students to apply to this program in their junior year and complete their M.A. degree in a 5th year (their B.A. plus one year).
-Students select an emphasis in Biological Psychology, Social and Environmental Psychology, Developmental Psychopathology, or Behavior Analysis.
-More information on the 5th year Master’s program can be found on the department Web page.
+Our M.A. degree program in Academic Research allows undergraduate students to apply during their junior year and complete their M.A. degree in a 5th year (their B.A. plus one year).
+Students select an emphasis in Neuroscience, Social and Cognitive Psychology, Developmental Psychology, or Behavior Analysis.
+More information on the 5th year blended Master’s program can be found on the department webpage.

 The Psychology Club is open to all students who have an interest in psychology, and works closely with Psi Chi, the national honor society for psychology majors.
 We have a local chapter of Psi Chi.
 The department is known for friendly relations between faculty, staff and students.
 Each student is assigned a faculty advisor, and office hours and informal contacts with professors are readily available.
-The department staff includes an Administrative Support Coordinator, Graduate Secretary, Test Librarian, and Lab Technician/Computer Consultant.
+The department staff includes an Administrative Support Coordinator, Graduate Coordinator, and Test Librarian.
 The department office is open year-round during regular business hours.

 - psychological test library